-Raiffeisen Sustainable Mix is a mixed fund whose investment goal is, in particular, moderate capital growth.
-At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers are classified as sustainable on the basis of social, ecological and ethical criteria.
-The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights etc. At least 51 % of the fund assets are directly invested in equities (and equity-equivalent securities) issued by companies which are headquartered or mainly active in North America, Europe or Asia and/or in bonds whose issuers are headquartered in North America, Europe or Asia.
-At least 25 % of the fund assets are directly invested in equities.
-The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies etc.

-The fund is actively managed without reference to a benchmark.
+Raiffeisen Sustainable EmergingMarkets Equities is an equity fund.
+Its investment goal is long-term capital growth subject to higher risks.
+At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) it exclusively invests in securities and/or money market instruments whose issuers are classified as sustainable on the basis of social, ecological and ethical criteria.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights etc. At least 51 % of the fund assets are invested in the form of directly purchased individual securities, in equities and equity-equivalent securities whose issuers are headquartered or mainly active in emerging markets in Asia, Latin America, Africa, Europe and the Middle East.
+The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies etc. The fund is actively managed without reference to a benchmark.